iot-lab-kiit/faculty-api-nodejs/README.md

-# aerofit-api-nodejs
+# faculty-api-nodejs

-> Aerfit Gym API
+> Faculty Review API

 ## About